Waleedmz10/Waleedmz10.github.io/_posts/2026-04-16-Root-on-Wheels-Hacking-a-Connected-Dashcam.md

 While these features improve usability and convenience, they also introduce cybersecurity risks.

-This raises a critical question:

-> **Are dashcams secure, or are they just another vulnerable IoT device on wheels?**
+> **"These are no longer just cameras.
+They are small Linux computers, wired into your car, watching and listening." **

 ---